llimllib/obsidian-archive/programming/advent of code/2023 problem log.md

 )
 ```

-This is not satisfyingly fast; it's about 75s on my laptop.
-I may put in some effort to write a faster version, but I also might just live with it 🤷‍♂️
+This runs in about 4 seconds on my laptop.
+It could be faster, but that will do for today I think.

 - [day 16 answer](https://github.com/llimllib/personal_code/blob/0da14d364095d0e6f7490c8db8397e9640f4496f/misc/advent/2023/16/a.py)
 - [problem statement](https://adventofcode.com/2023/day/16)